 I particularly enjoyed watching The Warwick Street Kitchen perform, watching the twos chefs together was like a live episode of The Hairy Bikers.

-I went to learn how to present a cooking demonstration, I wouldn’t say I learnt a lot.
+These guys just wanted to give value to the onlookers.
+Pure generosity, and I’m sure they’ll get some new followers because of it, myself included.I went to learn how to present a cooking demonstration, I wouldn’t say I learnt a lot.
 The better ones are fun and extremely passionate about what they do.

 I failed an interview this week by just 0.07% and one part of the feedback wasn’t being passionate enough about the things I am actually passionate about(not bitter).
 I thought I had better work on how effectively I communicate when I present my bakery course.

 The cheese seller with the dodgy name, Cheeseology was selling stuff that excites many.
 I held a bakery stall next to her many times and wish her all the best.
 Brown bread was selling pastries and bread that would excite you (unless you’ve been somewhere exclusive more exclusive).